varun14r/Titanic-Classification/README.md

 - Python installed on your system.
 - Required libraries installed (Pandas, Matplotlib, Seaborn, Scikit-Learn).
-- The Titanic dataset (CSV file) available in the specified location.
+- The Titanic dataset (CSV file) is available in the specified location.

   ## Getting Started
 1. Clone this repository to your local machine: